Dreamed 1994/1/10 by Chris Wayan

 I think "The book's been such a classic because it illuminates the spiritual problems of men who see the world as a big brutal thing, and that's been the central problem of our time.
 But not mine!
 I just find him sad.
 Let the White Whale eat him.
 I wash my hands of his self-destruction."

 When I was 13 or so, I had to write an essay on Moby Dick.
-I felt the same way then: Ahab went out hunting his own unconscious, an image of God, the wicked world, whatever... but whether he attacked a symbol or a real whale, AHAB picked the fight.
+I felt the same way then: Captain Ahab went out hunting his own unconscious, an image of God, the wicked world, whatever... but, hunting symbols, he attacked a real whale.
+Ahab picked the fight.
 The whale, quite reasonably, defends itself.
 Ahab's the "brute."

 And you know, despite all the Japanese accusations that California hippies like me are cultural imperialists who sentimentalize whales and project our unconscious onto them... in all these years of further research, I haven't changed my opinion one bit.